please log in to the list of all the essential oil very carry

 Isolation of neroli essential oil is achieved by low-pressure ‘cool’ water-steam distillation which yields a pale yellow oil with an exquisite, fresh, fruity-floral aroma.
 Up to 20% of the essential oil is dissolved into the water during the process of distillation, and this is recovered by solvent extraction resulting in what is known as ‘orange flower water absolute’.

 Since this material consists mainly of the water-soluble components of neroli oil, the aroma is not very representative of the flower, but nonetheless is still put to good use in the perfumery industry.
 Solvent extraction of the flowers produces a dark orange/brown viscous absolute with the most beautiful rich, warm and floral fragrance that closely resembles that of the blossoms.
-This extract is known as orange flower absolute.
+This extract is known as an orange flower absolute.

 Neroli can be used as follow:

 Appealing in aroma to both men and women, neroli is one of nature’s most effective antidepressant essential oils, which together with its balancing and sedative properties makes it perfect for treating all types of negative emotional conditions, states of anxiety, menopause, and insomnia.
 This action may also in part explain the reputation of the oil as an effective aphrodisiac.

 Most problem skin conditions respond extremely well to treatments incorporating neroli essential oil, but for the best results mix it with hypoallergenic carrier lotion or base cream rather than a carrier oil.
 Used as part of a regular skincare routine, neroli improves elasticity, stimulates new cell growth, reduces thread veins, softens wrinkles and scars, and smells absolutely divine.
 The perfect skin care oil!

 Monoterpènes : limonène, béta-pinène, (E)-béta-ocimène, myrcène, sabinène, (Z)-béta-ocimène, terpinolène, alpha-pinène